 Contamination is one of the main challenges of mixed recycling, where glass paper and plastics are collected and processed together.
-Glass often breaks in the collection process and makes plastics and paper harder to recycle.

 By separating glass from your other recyclables we’re able to reduce contamination and improve the quality of what we collect.
 This means more of what’s thrown out can be used to make something new.